jeremyruppel/legs-js/README.md

 # Legs.js

-A JavaScript homage to the RobotLegs micro-architecture.
+A JavaScript homage to the [RobotLegs][robotlegs] micro-architecture.

 ## What Legs.js *is*